sascha-andres/go-logsink/README.md

 ## Relay

+_DEPRECATED_ Recommended solution is to use `go-logsing listen ... | go-logsing connect ...`

 If you want to forward data from one network to another you can do this using the relay method.

     |--------|      |-------|      |--------|